-The functional currency of the Company and subsidiaries which operate in Hong Kong is Hong Kong dollars while that for subsidiaries which operate in The People's Republic of China ("PRC") is Renminbi.
+The functional currency of the Company and subsidiaries which operate in Hong Kong is Hong Kong dollars while that for subsidiaries which operate in Mainland China is Renminbi.
 The presentation currency of the Group is Hong Kong dollars.

 Foreign currency transactions during the year are translated at the foreign exchange rates ruling at the transaction dates.
 Monetary assets and liabilities denominated in foreign currencies are translated at the foreign exchange rates ruling at the end of the reporting period.
 Exchange gains and losses are recognised in profit or loss.